Why Straighten Images?

 Benefits of Image Straightening

-• Manual Control: Fine-tune rotation angle manually if needed
+- Manual Control: Fine-tune the rotation angle manually.

-• Document Quality: Straighten scanned documents for better readability
+- Document Quality: Straighten scanned documents for readability.

 How Image Straightening Works